Eating disorders are a serious, life-threatening mental illness.

 An eating disorder can happen to anyone – regardless of gender, age or background.
-An estimated 1 million Canadians meet the diagnostic criteria for an eating disorder.
+Estimates indicate that over a million Canadians meet the diagnostic criteria for an eating disorder.

 Eating disorders affect individuals as young as 5 years old, to seniors.
 Most eating disorders develop in adolescence, with individuals between the ages of 20 – 29 having the greatest risk of mortality.